1015 or 1016

 1066 (late January)

-Harald learned that Harold had been crowned King of England and began preparing an invasion.
+Hardrada learned that Harold Godwinson had been crowned King of England and began preparing an invasion.

 1066 (30th August)

-Harald set sail from Norway towards the northern Scottish islands where he recruited reinforcements.
+Harald set sail from Norway and sailed towards the northern Scottish islands where he would recruit reinforcements.

 1066 (8th September)

-Harald and Tostig invaded the north of England.
+Harald Hardrada and Tostig Godwinson invaded the north of England.
 They sailed through the Humber estuary and up the River Ouse.

 1066 (9th September)